 Located inside of the Santa Teresa Hotel, Restaurante Térèze is a sophisticated and alluring restaurant serving innovative Brazilian cuisine with a few other dishes from around the world.
 Restaurante Térèze is set in a large dining room with floor-to- ceiling windows overlooking Santa Teresa’s treetops and colonial houses.
 Recycled wooden furniture and potted flowers on each table create an eco-chic yet tranquil ambiance.
 The restaurant also has an extensive wine collection, so make sure to pair one of their 200 wines with any of their delicious Brazilian items.

-Restaurant, Bar, Brazilian, South American, Asian, Fusion, $$$
+Bar, Restaurant, Brazilian, South American, Asian, Vegetarian, $$$